MicrosoftDocs/well-architected/well-architected/oracle-iaas/review-design-principles.md

 - Organizations are primarily responsible for managing and operating workloads.
 - Microsoft manages the physical and virtual infrastructure of the Azure infrastructure.

-We strongly recommend that you regularly assess the services and technologies to ensure that your security posture adapts to the evolving threat landscape.
+We strongly recommend that you regularly assess your services and technologies to ensure that your security posture adapts to the evolving threat landscape.
 It's also essential to establish a clear understanding of the shared responsibility model when you collaborate with vendors to implement suitable security measures.

 You can employ several methods to secure your Oracle workloads:

-- Implement the principle of least privilege, and use role-based access control to assign roles.
+- Implement the principle of least privilege, and use role-based access control (RBAC) to assign roles.
-- Familiarize yourself with single sign-on (SSO) methods supported for Oracle applications.
+- Familiarize yourself with single sign-on (SSO) methods that are compatible with Oracle applications.
 - Conduct environmental audits regularly.
-- Implement encryption for data at rest and in transit.
+- Implement encryption for data at rest and data in transit.
 - Implement operating system hardening to prevent vulnerabilities that could be exploited to attack the Oracle database.
 - Use network security groups to filter traffic.
 - Integrate audit trails.

 ## Cost optimization

-The first cost-optimization opportunity is set during the right-size assessment.
-This helps you avoid overprovisioning your infrastructure.
-Frequent increases in Azure hardware capability provide regular opportunities for Oracle workloads to optimize costs, eliminate waste, and improve technology.
+The first cost-optimization opportunity occurs during the right-size assessment.
+This assessment helps you avoid overprovisioning your infrastructure.
+Frequent improvements in Azure hardware capabilities provide regular opportunities for Oracle workloads to optimize costs, eliminate waste, and improve technology.

 To align your Oracle workload with Azure, we recommend creating a plan for each Oracle workload.
 The plan should contain the objectives and motivations for the workload.
 Organizational objectives and investment priorities should drive cost-optimization initiatives for your database, application platform, and data platform.
 Your recovery point objectives (RPOs), recovery time objectives (RTOs), and uptime requirements can lead to significant cost-optimization options.